 If you’re looking to build a DIY outdoor cat house or enclosure for your outdoor cat then this will be an excellent post to learn from.
 Reddit user Nizidramaniiyt (@gsilkie on Instagram) takes us through the process of building a DIY outdoor cat house step by step in a well documented DIY build log.

 This DIY outdoor cat enclosure project requires basic beginner level woodworking skills, though someone with no prior woodworking skills should still be able to follow along and create a nice finished product.
+Here’s a quick list with Amazon links to some of the tools and products used for this project:

 Below is the entire step by step build process for this DIY outdoor cat house made out of pine wood.
 Enjoy!